bpires/handbook/js/index.md

 getData('black')
 ```

-Note that in the second invokation I passed the `black` string parameter as the `color` argument, but no `age`.
+Note that in the second invocation I passed the `black` string parameter as the `color` argument, but no `age`.
 In this case, `age` inside the function is `undefined`.

 We can check if a value is not undefined using this conditional: